-The Ponlop of Triten Norbutse monastery, Tsangpa Tendzin Rinpoche, gives teachings on the Nine Ways of Bön, and on the ninth an highest way, Dzogchen, in particular, in Yeshe Sal Ling on the weekend of May 25-26, 2019.
+In 2022, the Ponlop of Triten Norbutse monastery in Kathmandu, Tsangpa Tendzin Rinpoche, continues his teachings in Yeshe Sal Ling on "the Nine Ways of Bön, and the ninth and highest way, Dzogchen, in particular", that he started in 2019.

 The Nine Ways of Bön are divided into the four lower ways of "cause", useful in this life, but not capable of providing an escape from it towards Buddhahood, and the five higher ways of "result", true spiritual paths leading to Buddhahood.